LEAD, DEVELOP AND PROMOTE POSITIVE LIFELONG HOCKEY EXPERIENCES

 If your association has any volunteer postings you would like included in next month's newsletter, please email them to email@example.com.

+Want to be featured in the next BC Hockey monthly newsletter?
 We are always looking to hear from you!
-Does your Association have an upcoming event that the membership should know about?
+Does your association have an upcoming event that the membership should know about?
 Or have you recently hosted an exciting event and want to tell us about it?

 Please send your story/event to firstname.lastname@example.org.